haimkru/collapse-motifs/README.md

 All dependencies can be installed by installing COLLAPSE following the instructions [here](https://github.com/awfderry/COLLAPSE/tree/main).

+## Download fitted clustering model

+Fitted clustering models for various number of clusters `k` are available for download [here](https://zenodo.org/records/10699466).
+Download into the `data` folder of this repo to avoid issues when importing in the scripts below.

+The number of clusters controls the specificity of the resulting structural motifs; we recommend using `k=50000` for general use, and this is the value used in all analysis in our paper.

 ## Embed a directory of PDB files using COLLAPSE